Huegoxaga/notes/cloud-services/aws.md

 - Custom Domain Names will attach user's own certificate to the URL and map the domain to the staged resources.
 - Custom Domain Names will need an Alias in Route 53 for its API Gateway domain name.
 - CORS can be enabled for each individual method in the `Actions` menu.
+  - `CORS` header setting will be stored in the `OPTIONS` method of the same resource.
 - If integrated with Lambda, Allow CORS in the response header in the return statement at the end.
   ```py
   'headers': {